 Continuous assessment and monitoring of disease

 Ongoing monitoring and assessment in COPD ensures that the goals of treatment are being met.
-Quality of life and patients' sense of wellbeing will improve, and hospital admissions will be significantly decreased in cases where self- or professional monitoring of disease is being utilized.
+Quality of life and patients' sense of wellbeing will improve, and hospital admissions will be significantly decreased, when self- or professional monitoring of disease is being utilized.
 Such assessment of the medical history should include:

 Exposure to risk factors and preventive measures: